 The cartoonish strongman whose charisma and catchphrases propelled professional wrestling into mainstream American living rooms.

-Hulk Hogan didn't just win wrestling matches; he won the cultural war.
-With his 24-inch pythons, bleached blonde mustache, and red-and-yellow bandana, Terry Bollea became the most recognizable sports entertainer on the planet.
-His rise was perfectly timed with the national expansion of the World Wrestling Federation in the 1980s.
-As the all-American hero battling villains like Andre the Giant and 'Macho Man' Randy Savage, he became the avatar for a generation of kids, preaching vitamins, prayers, and training.
-His role in the first WrestleMania cemented the industry's pay-per-view future.
-In a stunning heel turn in the 1990s, he reinvented himself as 'Hollywood' Hogan, leading the anarchic New World Order (nWo) in WCW and igniting the Monday Night Wars.
-Despite controversies outside the ring, his impact is undeniable: he was the engine that drove wrestling's transformation from regional spectacle to global television phenomenon.
+Hulk Hogan headlined the first WrestleMania, securing the pay-per-view model that transformed professional wrestling.
+Terry Bollea, with his 24-inch pythons, bleached mustache, and red-and-yellow bandana, became the most recognizable wrestler on the planet during the WWF's 1980s national expansion.
+He preached vitamins, prayer, and training as the all-American hero battling Andre the Giant and Randy Savage.
+In the 1990s, he reinvented himself as 'Hollywood' Hogan, leading the New World Order in WCW and igniting the Monday Night Wars.
+His impact drove wrestling from regional spectacle to global television phenomenon.

 1946–1964